daniil-shmelev/kauri/README.md

 ## References
 <a name="reference"></a>
 - Connes, A., & Kreimer, D. (1999). *Hopf algebras, renormalization and noncommutative geometry*.
-In *Quantum field theory: perspective and prospective* (pp. 59–109).
+In *Quantum field theory: perspective and prospective* (pp. 59-109).
 Springer.
-- Calaque, D., Ebrahimi-Fard, K., & Manchon, D. (2011).
-Two interacting Hopf algebras of trees: A Hopf-algebraic approach to composition and substitution of B-series.
-Advances in Applied Mathematics, 47(2), 282–308.
-Elsevier.
+- Calaque, D., Ebrahimi-Fard, K., & Manchon, D. (2011). *Two interacting Hopf algebras of trees: A Hopf-algebraic approach to composition and substitution of B-series*.
+Advances in Applied Mathematics, 47(2), 282-308.
+- Grossman, R., & Larson, R. G. (1989). *Hopf-algebraic structure of families of trees*.
+Journal of Algebra, 126(1), 184-210.
+- Munthe-Kaas, H. Z., & Wright, W. M. (2008). *On the Hopf algebraic structure of Lie group integrators*.
+Foundations of Computational Mathematics, 8(2), 227-257.
 - Beyer, T., & Hedetniemi, S. M. (1980). *Constant time generation of rooted trees*.
-In *SIAM Journal on Computing 9.4* (pp. 706-712)
+SIAM Journal on Computing, 9(4), 706-712.